offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 * less than 50% that of the CPU resource requested, the replicas will scale down until there are 2 replicas or until the CPU usage reaches 50%.
 * more than 50% that of the CPU resource requested, the replicas will scale up until there are 10 replicas or until the CPU usage reaches 50%.

-The HPA will at-most double the the number of replicas on each iteration.
+The HPA will at-most double the number of replicas on each iteration.
 Each scaling iteration has an intentional waiting period.
 Specifically, scaling ...

  * up will only occur if no previous scaling has occurred in the past 3 mins.
- * down will only occur if no previous scaling has occured in the past 5 mins.
+ * down will only occur if no previous scaling has occurred in the past 5 mins.

 The example above tracked a single metric (CPU utilization), but multiple metrics can be tracked by a single HPA.
 Metrics can be one of three types: